-- Ensure, in co-operation with the chief pharmacist and other staff, appropriate compliance with international and national guidelines, Pharmaceutical Society of Ireland, and other standards for the provision of Pharmacy Services and actively participate in internal and external quality control, quality assurance, audit, and accreditation.
+- Ensure, in co-operation with the chief pharmacist and other staff, appropriate compliance with international and national guidelines, Pharmaceutical Society of Ireland, and other standards for the provision of pharmacy services and actively participate in internal and external quality control, quality assurance, audit, and accreditation.

 - Participate in the measurement and analysis of pharmacy activity.

-- Participate with the chief pharmacist in identifying and implementing operational processes to the standards of ‘best practice’ in order to optimise use of resources and improve quality and medication safety.
+- Participate with the chief pharmacist in identifying and implementing operational processes to the standards of ‘best practice’ in order to optimise the use of resources and improve quality and medication safety.